afunnydev/hugo-base-theme/README.md

 3) Change the "themename" for your theme's name in config.toml, gulpfile.js, .gitignore, themes/themename, themes/themename/theme.toml, static/admin/config.yml

-4) Generate your favicon and place that in the theme/themename/layouts/head/metadata-favicons.html and in static/admin/index.html
+4) Generate your favicon and place that in the theme/themename/layouts/partials/head/metadata-favicons.html and in static/admin/index.html.
+The image files should go directly into static folder.

 ## Using this theme